How to Get Your First 100 Lawn Care Customers (and Beyond)

 Always smile, even when you are talking to someone on the phone.
 A smile gets things started off on the right foot.
 People can actually hear a smile.
 As goofy as it sounds, it works.

 Direct mail is an inexpensive way to get a fantastic return on investment.
-It gets your business’s name straight into people’s homes without having to interact with them.
-(And it saves you from going door to door in the winter.)
+It gets your lawn care business name straight into people’s homes without having to interact with them.
+(And it saves you from going door to door in the snow to sell your winter services.)

 Keep in mind that most people’s inboxes get flooded with direct mail, so response rates are often pretty low.
 If you choose this method, send plenty of letters.